Students now have free, personal in-home access to Adobe Creative Cloud in place of their schools’ in-classroom licences through 31 May 2020.

 Which institutions are eligible?

-Educational institutions (both K–12 and higher education) with active device-based licensing (Shared Device License, Device License, or Serial Deployment) through either ETLA or VIP buying programs are eligible.
+Educational institutions (both K–12 and higher education) with active device-based licensing (Shared Device Licence, Device Licence or Serial Deployment) through either ETLA or VIP buying programmes are eligible.
 Adobe reserves the right to provide or deny access at its sole discretion.

 Are there any geographic restrictions?